At anchor

 Vernadsky Station

-This Ukrainian scientific research station was originally owned by the Brits and it’s where scientists discovered the hole in the ozone layer.
-Research goes on here all year round.
-Guests on an Antarctic yacht charter can tour the station and enjoy a drink in the southern-most bar in the world.
+This Ukrainian scientific research station was originally owned by the Brits and is where scientists discovered the hole in the ozone layer.
+Research goes on here all year round, and guests on an Antarctic yacht charter can tour the station and enjoy a drink in the southern-most bar in the world.

 map pinGalindez Island